 - Industry is attracted to what iEXCEL can offer for testing, training and collaborating.

-UNMC’s Dr. Edwin Davis & Dorothy Balbach Davis Global Center for Advanced Interprofessional Learning (Davis Global Center) is the headquarters for the iEXCEL program.
+UNMC’s Dr. Edwin G. & Dorothy Balbach Davis Global Center (Davis Global Center) is the headquarters for the iEXCEL program.
 The Davis Global Center is a highly-advanced simulation facility planned for the southeast corner of 42nd and Emile Streets, and is purposefully sited proximal to the hospital, colleges and clinics.

 The facility will feature advanced clinical simulation equipment, and surgical skills and virtual immersive reality environments for both individual and interprofessional learning.
 In addition, tele-education, telepresence and telehealth networking capabilities will be available.
 Interdisciplinary interaction will take place in collaborative spaces designed to enhance R&D for new learning tools and techniques.